 The Los Angeles Times has taken a direct approach to compliance.
 It’s simply blocked all visitors from countries within the European Union.
 This ensures they remain compliant, but at what cost?

 This approach demonstrates to users that the publication didn’t properly prepare for the new regulations, leading to a loss of trust in the Los Angeles Times.
 Furthermore, according to the Colombia Journalism Review, European regulators have criticized this approach because they claim publishers had plenty of notice to conform to the new rules.
-Blocking users may work as a temporary solution to complying with GDPR, but in the long run, it’s going to have a negative effect on the publication.
+Blocking users may work as a temporary solution to complying with effects of GDPR.
+In the long run though, it’s going to have a negative impact on the publication.

 2. Charge European Visitors